 Classroom prompt: What was your favorite word from this poem?
 Favorite line?

 Daily poet: Carole Boston Weatherford says her mission is to “mine the past for family stories, fading traditions, and forgotten struggles that center on African American resistance, resilience, remarkability, rejoicing and remembrance.”
+She has written more than 70 books and is the 2025-2026 Young People’s Poet Laureate.
 Learn more from

 Saturday, April 5